shree998/Campus-Expert/submissions/vladimirfomene/module-1/impact-proposal.md

   - Hack Ashesi Hackathon - 12 hours.

 ## Planning for the future
- * I will always send out a survey after every workshop or hackathons to get people's feedback for future improvement.
+ * I will always send out a survey after every workshop or hackathons to get people's feedback for future improvement(These feedbacks will help me optimize my event for hacker happiness).
  * I will also make sure I introduce other people to the campus expert program so that they can continue growing the community once I graduate.
  * I will measure the hackathon success on attendance, team diversity and solutions developed during the hackathon.
+ * I will draft a plan and timeline for increasing the number of people in the community.